NFL playoff group: wild card clashes, TV schedule for AFC, NFC

 NFL Wild Card Television Schedule

-With the exception of those in the AFC (Ravens, Chiefs) and NFC (49ers, Packers) who won the first round for the playoffs, teams only have one week to prepare for the postseason; Only six days for teams scheduled to play their wild card games on Saturday, January 4, when the playoffs begin.
+With the exception of those in the AFC (Ravens, Chiefs) and NFC (49ers, Packers) who got first-round goodbyes for the playoffs, teams only have one week to prepare for the postseason; Only six days for teams scheduled to play their wild card games on Saturday, January 4, when the playoffs begin.

 Starting with the wild card round, the NFL playoff games each week will be shown nationwide on NBC, CBS, Fox and ESPN.
 Each of the four networks gets a game during the first round of the postseason.